"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 “Greek-American.
 Are you Greek?”

 “I know, I don’t look it.”
 Lydia didn’t.
-She had carrot hair and freckles, certainly not the Greeks’ dark complexions.
+She had carrot hair and freckles, certainly a Greek’s typical olive skin and black hair.
 “Around here it’s usually best to blame that on Alexander the Great.
 But in my case, I’m half English.
 My mother married a Greek.
 You seem to know something about fires.”

 “It’s bad luck having one, that’s for sure.
 Is Dingo okay?”